janaagaard75/desert-walk-solitaire/README.md

 It is probably wise to go all in on MobX and remove all setState calls from the application.

-Designing for the iPhone X is tricky for two reasons:
-1) it has rounded corners, so you can get buttons that are cut off
-2) it has a bar at the bottom of the screen to close the app.
+Designing for the iPhone X is tricky for two reasons: 1) it has rounded corners, so you can get buttons that are cut off and 2) it has a bar at the bottom of the screen to close the app.
 The design has to take account of both things manually.

+Using computed values everywhere is too much.
+The resuling code is that no methods take any arguments, and this is only possible because `Game` is a singleton.
+It does, however, lead to spaghetti code, since everything becomes available globally.
+Using `Game.instance` in the views is fine, but it is not in the model classes.

+It's very difficult to get the animation timings right.
+Clicking undo multiple times in a row should animate several cards at once.

+Having the undo button means that the game never ends.

+Now that it is possible to move cards by clicking on them, I am no longer dragging them.
+It's nice that's it's possible to do both, but allowing dragging of cards could definitely have been left out.
+The animation of the cards is very important to let the user know what is going on.

+Keep the interface simple.
+Keep removing until you can't remove any more.

+`PositionedCards` remain the same between moves. `EmptyCells` is a new array.

+It's a code smell that the `CardCellPair` interface is required.
+This may be because the inheritance in the model is wrong.

+The `Game` class has become too big.
+It might be possible to extract some of the code into a `Main` class and to move some of the code to `GridState`.

 ## Links